-They would know, for example, that one couldn’t believe the doctrine of the Holy Trinity until there was such a doctrine.
-But that doesn’t mean that the elements of the doctrine weren’t already embedded in the prayer of the Church from New Testament times.
-Yet not until the Council of Nicea in 325 was the doctrine of the Trinity clarified and confessed.
+One couldn’t believe the doctrine of the Holy Trinity until there was such a doctrine.
+That doesn’t mean that the elements of the doctrine weren’t already embedded in the prayer of the Church and in the New Testament from early times.
+But not until the Council of Nicea in 325 was a doctrine of the Trinity clarified and confessed.
 The text of the Nicene Creed was further amplified at the Council of Constantinople in 381 to nail down the role of the Holy Spirit.
 The same thing applies to the doctrine of the Two Natures of Christ.
-Christians undoubtedly believed from the beginning that Christ was true God and true man.
-But the doctrine of the two natures of Christ was affirmed definitively at the Council of Chalcedon in 450, with the help of a Tome prepared by Pope Leo the Great.
+Christians undoubtedly believed that Christ was true God and true man, but the doctrine was defined and affirmed at the Council of Chalcedon in 450, with the help of a Tome prepared by Pope Leo the Great.

-h of the gospel message over against heresies that would undermine it.
-The great heresies included: Arianism – that the Son is subordinate to and lesser than the Father; Nestorianism – which emphasizes the disunion between the human and divine natures of Jesus; Monothelitism – two natures in Christ but one will; Monophysitism – which holds to one nature after the union of the divine and the human in the historical Incarnation of the eternal Word (Logos) in Jesus).
+h of the gospel message over against heresies that would undermine it, including Arianism – the Son subordinate to the Father, Nestorianism – emphasizes the disunion between the human and divine natures of Jesus, Monothelotism – two natures by one will, Monophysitism – one nature after the union of the divine and the human in the historical Incarnation of the eternal Word (Logos) in Jesus).

 The very idea of divine truth as changeless, because God transcends change (God is impassible), was also fought over at the time of St. Maximus.
 Maximus argued that “every formula and term that is not found in the fathers is shown to be obviously an innovation.”
 Increasingly, the Eastern Churches that identified themselves as Orthodox clung to the idea of unchangeable truth as articulated in the Scriptures, the ecumenical councils, and the writings of the fathers.
 All of this was comprehended under the category of Holy Tradition.
 The Church itself is “pure and undefiled, immaculate and unadulterated,” and in its message there is nothing alien to the truth of the gospel.
 While Orthodoxy produced great theologians after the age of the fathers, their reliability as theologians depended on working within the Great Tradition, not deviating from it.
-The best survey of this history of doctrine is by Jaroslav Pelikan, The Christian Tradition:A History of the Development of Doctrine, Vol. 2: The Spirit of Eastern Christianity (600-1700) (Chicago and London: University of Chicago Press, 1974).
+[The best survey of this history is by Jaroslav Pelikan, The Christian Tradition:A History of the Development of Doctrine, Vol. 2: The Spirit of Eastern Christianity (600-1700) (Chicago and London: University of Chicago Press, 1974).]

-It was in the Russian Orthodox Church that a real reform movement emerged in the seventeenth and eighteenth centuries.
+It was in the Russian Orthodox Church that a real reform movement emerged in the 17th and 18th centuries.
 This was due not just to the Westward cultural orientation of Czar Peter the Great (cutting beards was regarded as an apocalyptic portent), but also in the genuine concern to reform the liturgical books.
 The result of this reform movement was the schism of the Old Believers under Raskol who professed complete “orthodoxy” in their loyalty to “everything in the church, handed down to us by traditions from the holy fathers, as holy and incorrupt.”
-Yet they were charged with “schism, sedition, and false doctrine” over such issues as their resistance to correcting the translation of the Creed, joining the first three fingers for making the sign of the cross instead of the first two, and coordinating the chanting of the liturgy between the priest and the choir and were driven into exile.
+Yet they were charged with “schism, sedition, and false doctrine” over such issues as correcting the translation of the Creed, joining the first three fingers for making the sign of the cross instead of the first two, and coordinating the chanting of the liturgy between the priest and the choir and driven into exile.

-Orthodoxy is summoned to witness.
+“Orthodoxy is summoned to witness.
 Now more than ever the Christian West stands before divergent prospects, a living question addressed also to the Orthodox world… The ‘old polemical theology’ has long ago lost its inner connection with any reality.
 Such theology was an academic discipline, and was always elaborated according to the same western ‘textbooks.’
 A historiosophical exegesis of the western religious tragedy must become the new ‘polemical theology.’
 But this tragedy must be reendured and relived, precisely as one’s own, and its potential catharsis must be demonstrated in the fullness of the experience of the Church and patristic tradition.
 In this newly sought Orthodox synthesis, the centuries-old experience of the Catholic West must be studied and diagnosed by Orthodox theology with greater care and sympathy than has been the case up to now… The Orthodox theologian must also offer his own testimony to this world — a testimony arising from the inner memory of the Church — and resolve the question with his historical findings.” – Ways of Russian Theology II, pp. 302-304

 Pastor Frank Senn